isclarke/assignment-2--mobile-app-development-for-ios-1--cs-190--spring-2024/README.md

 ## ❖ Introduction ❖

-For this assignment, you’ll be combining the solution to assignment 1 with what you’ve learned in the `QuestionBot` and `BouncyBall` apps.
-Via an iPhone app, the user should be presented with a prompt to enter the size of the diamond, which you’ll draw using `Points`, not asterisk characters, in an app’s `UIView`.
-Your program should print a diamond shape that doesn’t exceed the safe space of your phone’s view.
-Your program need only work in portrait.
+For this assignment, you’ll be completing the entire `BouncyBall App` from `Unit 3: Organizing Data | Build`, complete with physics and barriers used to deflect the ball ejected from the funnel.

 ---